 Cycling the Velodyssee: The Atlantic Surf Trail

 It can be a challenge to find safe, long distance, family friendly cycling trails.
-So when we stumble onto 250km of traffic free cycling along the coast of Western France, we think we’ve arrived in a pine scented, beach front, cycling heaven.
+So when we stumble upon 250km of traffic free cycling along the coast of Western France, we think we’ve arrived in a pine scented, beach front, cycling heaven.
 If you’re looking for the perfect place for a gentle introduction to family cycling touring, this could be it.

 One step forward, two steps back